Russian war crimes

+Russian war crimes before 1991

+Imperial Russian war crimes

+After the Russo-Turkish War (1877–1878), the area around Kars was ceded to Russia.
+This resulted in a large number of Muslims leaving and settling in remaining Ottoman lands.
+Batum and its surrounding area was also ceded to Russia causing many local Turkish and Georgian Muslims to migrate to the west "as a result of persecution, or fear of persecution, by Christian Russians."

+The historian Uğur Ümit Üngör noted that during the Russian invasion of Ottoman lands, "many atrocities were carried out against the local Turks and Kurds by the Russian army and Armenian volunteers."
+General Vladimir Liakhov gave the order to kill any Turk on sight and to destroy any mosque.

+Soviet war crimes

 Chechnya

 Following the dissolution of the Soviet Union in 1991, Chechnya declared its independence.
 Russian officials refused to recognize Chechnya's declaration of independence, sparking tensions.
 These tensions ultimately escalated into a full-scale war when 25,000 Russian soldiers crossed into Chechnya on 11 December 1994.
 The war ended with de facto Chechen independence and a Russian troop withdrawal in 1996.
 However, tensions between Russia and Chechnya still existed and they continued to escalate until the second war broke out in 1999, and Russia waged counterinsurgency until 2009.
 It was concluded when Russia took full control of Chechnya and installed a pro-Russian government.
 Numerous war crimes were committed, most of them were committed by the Russian armed forces.
 Some scholars has estimated that the brutality of the Russian attacks on such a small ethnic group amounts to a crime of genocide.

 During the two wars, the Chechens were dehumanized and Russian propaganda depicted them as "blacks", "bandits", "terrorists", "cockroaches" and "bedbugs".
 The Russian armed forces perpetrated numerous war crimes.